midrissi/func-loc/README.md

 [![PRs Welcome][prs-badge]][prs]
 [![MIT License][license-badge]][license]

-A simple tool that helps you to retrieve the function location from its reference.
+A simple tool that help you to retrieve the function location from its reference.

-Based on the awesome project [get-function-location](https://github.com/rwjblue/get-function-location).

 ## How to install